What Is Progressive Overload?

 Instead of jumping from a medium band to a heavy band (often a 15-20 pound increase), you can stack bands for smaller, more precise increments.
 Combining a medium band with a light band might add just 5 pounds—a much more manageable progression.

-Strategic stacking creates predictable load increases, similar to adding small plates to a barbell.
+Strategic stacking creates linear load increases, similar to adding small plates to a barbell.
 The key is knowing which combinations produce which total resistance levels.

 - Week 1-2: Red band, 3 sets of 8 reps